frconor-ebook/meditations/_posts/2025-06-02-clean-of-heart.md

 What makes the plane go up when it gets to a certain speed are the wings.
 Nothing flies on this planet without wings.

-St. Josemaría liked to say that we also need wings to our soul to make our soul fly high, way above the things of this world---and that those wings are supplied by the virtue of purity (cf. Josemaría Escrivá, *Friends of God*, Point 177).
+St. Josemaría liked to say that we also need wings to our soul to make our soul fly high, way above the things of this world---and that those wings are supplied by the virtue of purity (*cf*.
+Josemaría Escrivá, *Friends of God*, Point 177).

 It\'s a virtue whereby we place order in our sexual appetite in relation to all of our senses, eyes, ears, touch, et cetera.